tuxity/insta-unfollower/README.md

 [![](https://images.microbadger.com/badges/version/tuxity/insta-unfollower.svg)](https://hub.docker.com/r/tuxity/insta-unfollower/)
 ![](https://images.microbadger.com/badges/image/tuxity/insta-unfollower.svg)

-An Instagram script to unfollow accounts you are following and that doesn't follow you back.
-Without using Instagram API !
+An Instagram script, allowing you to automatically unfollow accounts you are following but that doesn't follow you back.
+Without using the Instagram API.

 ## Installation
 ### With Docker